sapphiregaze/discord-verification/README.md

 ```

 from the current repository.
-Then, create a new file at the root of the repository named `config.json`, and the content of the file should follow the below JSON format:
+Then, create a new file at the root of the repository named `config.json` (check `sample.json` format), and the content of the file should follow the below JSON format:

 ```
 {